-The Millipede will start out as a head with eleven body segments in the first wave.
-Wave two will be a head with ten body segments and a head that enters from the opposite side.
-Wave three will be a head with nine body segments and two heads that enter from opposite sides.
-This progression keeps going until wave twelve where you have twelve heads.
-The cycle will then start over in wave thirteen.
-This cycle occurs every twelve distinct waves.
+* The Millipede will start out as a head with eleven body segments in the first wave.
+Wave 2 will be a head with ten body segments and a head that enters from the opposite side.
+Wave 3 will be a head with nine body segments and two heads that enter from opposite sides.
+This progression keeps going until Wave 12 where you have twelve heads.
+The cycle will then start over in Wave 13.
+This cycle occurs every 12 distinct waves.

 2) If you shoot the middle of the body, then the segment hit will become a mushroom.
 The existing Millipede will continue in the same direction.
 The new Millipede will develop a head at the next segment after the break and head off in the opposite direction.

-1) Any mushroom with fewer than two neighbours dies, as if by loneliness.
+1) Any mushroom with fewer than two neighbors dies, as if by loneliness.

-2) Any mushroom with more than three neighbours dies, as if by overcrowding.
+2) Any mushroom with more than three neighbors dies, as if by overcrowding.

-3) Any mushroom with two or three neighbours lives, unchanged, to the next generation.
+3) Any mushroom with two or three neighbors lives, unchanged, to the next generation.

-4) Any empty space with exactly three mushroom neighbours comes to life.
+4) Any empty space with exactly three mushroom neighbors comes to life.

-7) Flowers cannot die, but do count as neighbours towards the growth of mushrooms.
+7) Flowers cannot die, but do count as neighbors towards the growth of mushrooms.

 After this period of 'Growth', you may have to clean up the area since some of your corridors may have been affected by this change.

-At the beginning of a round, take a quick look to see how many segments the Millipede has.
-This will determine the behavior of enemies on that or subsequent rounds.
+* At the beginning of an attack wave, take a quick look to see how many segments the Millipede has.
+This will determine the behavior of enemies on that or subsequent attack waves.